gis-yang/GIS-Yang.github.io/_pages/about.md

 and the College of Sciences Geospatial Technologies Cluster at the University of Central Florida (UCF).

-I have an interdisciplinary education background with a B. S. degree in applied mathematics, A M.S. degree in computer science, and a M.A. degree in Geographical Information System (GIS).I received my Ph.D. in the Geography at the [University of
+I have an interdisciplinary education background with a B. S. degree in applied mathematics, a M.S. in computer science, and a M.A.  in Geographical Information System (GIS).
+I received my Ph.D. in the Geography at the [University of
 Cincinnati](
 https://www.artsci.uc.edu/departments/geography.html/) in
 October 2018.

-My research interests are: _GIScience, spatial statistics, UAV & drone coastal mapping, machine learning algorithms, environmental and sociological modelling._
+My research interests are: **_GIScience, spatial statistics, UAV & drone coastal mapping, machine learning algorithms, environmental and sociological modelling._**

 I am a FAA part 107 remote pilot and NASBLA recognized boat driver.
 Besides of doing research and teaching, you can find me fiddling with tech gadgets, car-hacking, and playing basketball.